MansonL/distance-from-obelisco/README.md

 ## Usage

-For building and parsing to older syntaxis & then running the API
+For building and parsing to older syntaxis & then running the API.

 ```sh
 npm run build & npm run start